ksiuwr/zosia-site-v2016/README.md

 To keep things simple we've written `dev.py` script inside `tools` directory.
 It can run everything for you, simply type `python3 dev.py run` or `./dev.py run`.
 No root permissions are needed.
- All commands used with the script are listed under `./dev.py --help` and help for command `CMD` under `./dev.py CMD --help` (e.g. `./dev.py run --help`)
+ All commands used with the script are listed under `./dev.py --help` and help for command `CMD` under `./dev.py CMD --help` (e.g. `./dev.py run --help`).

+There are 3 flags that you might want to use with `dev.py run`:

+* `--create-admin` - create super user / admin account with the password of your choice
+* `--create-data` - generate some semi-random data - the implementaion can be found here: `src/conferences/management/commands/create_data.py`
+* `--no-cache` - build the fresh copy of the container image (ignore docker cache)

 #### I have run it - what is happening?

 First, script needs to build the docker image.
 This process uses local cache, so it takes time at the first run only, because docker has to pull `python` image and build every layer.
  Then two containers have started: `zosia_db_1` with Postgres database and `zosia_web_1` with our web application.

 We mount some local folders so as to let you develop application without rebuilding docker every
 time:
 - `./app/src` as `/code/src`
 - `./app/js` as `/code/js`